• Skip to primary navigation

 • Valuing an estate

-When someone dies in Scotland, a medical certificate of death (Form 11) is issued either by the hospital in which they died, or by a GP if the person died at home.
-If the person has died in unusual or unexplained circumstances, the death may be investigated by the Procurator Fiscal and medical certificate may not be issued until after the investigation.
+When someone dies in Scotland, a medical certificate of death (Form 11) is issued either by the hospital in which they died or by a GP if the person died at home.
+If the person has died in unusual or unexplained circumstances, the death may be investigated by the Procurator Fiscal, and a medical certificate may not be issued until after the investigation.

 Registering the death